Listen to What the Man Said: Reception

-The song was also included on the numerous greatest hits compilations, including 1987's All the Best! and 2001's Wingspan: Hits and History.
+The song was also included on the numerous greatest hits compilations, including 1987's All the Best!, 2001's Wingspan: Hits and History and 2016's Pure McCartney.
 However, it was not included on the 1978 Wings compilation, Wings Greatest.

-The song title inspired "Listen To What The Fans Said", a letters column in the Wings Fan Club magazine, Club Sandwich.
+The song title inspired "Listen to What the Fans Said", a letters column in the Wings Fan Club magazine, Club Sandwich.